yiptool/yip/README.md

 For more information see [User interface layout file format](README_UI.md).

+### Translations

+Yip is able to handle translations to multiple languages.

+There is a special directive `translation_file` which loads the specified translation file.
+The syntax is as follows:

+      translation_file ru russian.xml

+Translation file is an XML file.
+If the specified file does not exist, it will be created.
+Also, Yip will periodically update the file by adding new untranslated strings it will find in source files.

+For more information see [Translation file format](README_I18N.md).

 ### Application source files

 Source files specified in the `source` directive are compiled both when project